Crown Jewel (2021): Background

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
+Crown Jewel was then established later that same year, subsequently becoming the main recurring event in this partnership, held in Riyadh, the capital of Saudi Arabia, in late October–early November, which became part of the country's annual Riyadh Season festivities that launched just prior to the 2019 event.
+As a result of the COVID-19 pandemic that began affecting the industry in mid-March 2020, WWE had to suspend its touring schedule and hold all of its events behind closed doors at venues in the U.S. state of Florida, with the exception of WrestleMania 37 in April 2021, although it was held at a reduced venue capacity.
+This resulted in the cancellation of a Crown Jewel event for 2020 due to pandemic-related travel restrictions.

-Crown Jewel was then established later that same year, subsequently becoming the main recurring event in this partnership, held in Riyadh, the capital of Saudi Arabia, in late October–early November as part of Riyadh Season that launched in 2019.
-The third Crown Jewel, and sixth overall event in the Saudi Arabian partnership, was announced on August 16, 2021, and was scheduled to take place on October 21, 2021, at Mohammed Abdu Arena and featured wrestlers from the Raw and SmackDown brand divisions.
-This was subsequently WWE's first pay-per-view (PPV) and livestreaming event to be held outside the United States since Super ShowDown in February 2020 due to the COVID-19 pandemic.
-In addition to airing on PPV worldwide and the WWE Network in international markets, it was the first Crown Jewel to livestream on Peacock after the American version of the WWE Network merged under Peacock in March.
+After WWE resumed live touring in mid-July 2021, the company announced on August 16 that it would be returning to Saudi Arabia for the third Crown Jewel, and sixth overall event in the Saudi Arabian partnership, which would also be WWE's first pay-per-view (PPV) and livestreaming event to be held outside the United States since the last Saudi Arabian event, Super ShowDown in February 2020.
+The event was scheduled for Thursday, October 21, 2021, at Mohammed Abdu Arena on The Boulevard and featured wrestlers from the Raw and SmackDown brand divisions.
+In addition to airing live at 7:00 p.m.
+Arabia Standard Time (12:00 p.m.
+Eastern Time) on PPV worldwide and via livestreaming on the WWE Network in international markets, it was the first Crown Jewel to livestream on Peacock in the United States following the shutdown of the American version of the WWE Network in April.
 The official theme song for the event was "Take My Breath" by The Weeknd.